dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/CUSTOM_MODULES_UI_FIXES.md

 **Root Cause**: Trying to access ProcedureExecutor.Load() which is internal/private

 **Solution**:
-- Implemented `LoadProcedures()` using the same pattern as SpyWindow
+- Implemented `LoadProcedures()` using the same pattern as AutomationWindow
 - Loads procedures directly from ui-procedures.json file
 - Uses `GetProcPath()` to locate PACS-specific procedure file
 - Deserializes JSON to extract procedure names